Mastering AI Demand Forecasting for Supply Chain Success

 Connecting demand forecast to supply chain process

-The future of AI and ML in demand forecasting
+The future of ML and AI in demand forecasting

-Businesses have shown a significant performance improvement in their models over conventional and spreadsheet-based forecasting after using AI-driven forecasting across a wide range of industries with varied data environments and will continue doing so in the coming years.
+Businesses have shown a significant performance improvement in their models over conventional and spreadsheet-based forecasting after using AI-driven forecasting, which enhances customer experience across a wide range of industries with varied data environments and incorporates market dynamics as external influences, and will continue doing so in the coming years.

-Bottomline: Invest in AI/ML for accurate predictions & resilience in the supply chain
+Bottomline: Invest in AI demand forecasting for accurate predictions & resilience in the supply chain

 Abhishek Kumar